NU-MECH-ENG-495/project-Cole-Abbott/README.md

 ![alt text](openGL/images/terrain.png)

-- Textures are loaded from a texture offsets and applied to blocks with TexCoord offsets
+- Textures are loaded from a texture atlas and offsets are applied to blocks with TexCoord offsets

 ![alt text](openGL/images/atlasImage.png)